5/7/2025

 Tony Hsu

 Yeah, I mean, I guess I'd say a couple things, Brian.
-First, I think it's important to understand where profit pools are and also where market shares move because sometimes it's easy to look at a country at the aggregate level and not understand that.
-And what I would say is that Deliveroo has done an amazing job building leading positions in the strongest profit pool places within Western Europe, which may suggest that they've concentrated their efforts in a different way than other players and allow them to set up in a way in which if they had extra fire power, then they can actually take a leading position.
-The other thing we've learned, and this comes more to our relationship with VOLT, is that you're absolutely right that we can exchange lessons learned.
-I mean, we've brought along a lot of the products that we built at DoorDash over to VOLT and we've seen quite a lot of improvement from that exchange of learnings, and also the other way as well, by the way.
-So I think only until we had a proof point internally where we saw that we can actually both improve, I think, the offering in the market so we can make the biggest difference to the audiences in that market, as well as knowing how to do it from a management bandwidth perspective, did we get comfortable to actually increase our investment levels internationally?
+You know, first, I think it's important to understand CapEx where profit pools are and also where market shares move.
+Because sometimes it's easy to look at a country at the aggregate level and not understand that.
+And what I would say is that Deliveroo has done an amazing job building leading positions in the strongest profit pool places within Western Europe. which may suggest that they've concentrated their efforts in a different way than other players and allow them to set up in a way in which if they had extra firepower, they can actually take a leading position.
+The other thing we've learned, and this comes more to our relationship with Volt, is that you're absolutely right that we can exchange lessons learned.
+I mean, we've brought along a lot of the products that We built at DoorDash over to Volt and we've seen quite a lot of improvement from that exchange of learnings and also the other way as well, by the way.
+So I think only until we had a proof point internally where we saw that we can actually both improve, I think, the offering in the market so that we can make the biggest difference to the audiences in that market. as well as knowing how to do it from a management bandwidth perspective, did we get comfortable to actually increase our investment levels internationally?

 speaker